migamake/slicker-template/README.md

 ### HTML/CSS/JS/

 Typically files live in `site` directory where everything outside `templates` folder will be considered either content or static file.
 Everything with `.md` extension wil be converted to `.html` if not specified differently.
 Here is example structure  mapped to the current generator configuration.
+You can download example content directory from source repository amd put along with your template.

 ```
 ├── 404.md